Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 chopped veggies sauteeing in pan with seasonings and apples added

 Sauté onions, garlic, celery and any other veggies you’re using in skillet.
-Stir in apples and seasonings.
+Add apples and seasonings.

 stovetop stuffing in skillet

-Toast bread and tear or slice it into small pieces.
-Add bread, parsley and enough broth to moisten stuffing to the consistency you like.
+Toast and cube bread.
+Add to veggies and enough broth to moisten stuffing.
 Taste and adjust seasoning.

 stovetop stuffing in skillet browned under broiler

 1. Toast the bread well.
-This help it to absorb the broth and also adds nice color since you’re not baking this stuffing.
+It absorbs the broth better and also adds nice color since we’re not baking it.

-• Use packaged toasted bread cubes instead of making your own.
+• Use packaged toasted bread cubes instead of toasting your own.

-• Buy pre-chopped vegetables – often sold for stir fries – and just give them a finer chop.
-Alternatively, throw your veggies in the food processor and pulse a few times to chop.
+• Buy pre-chopped vegetables – often sold for stir fries – and just give them a finer chop or pulse a few times in the food processor.

 What to serve with stovetop stuffing

-The perfect pairing I think – aside from turkey – is a roast chicken breast and gravy, baked chicken with cream of mushroom soup or one pan roast chicken and vegetables.
-Another great one is boneless roast pork with gravy or pork roast sous vide.
+The perfect pairing – aside from turkey – is a roast chicken breast and gravy.
+Also great are: baked chicken with cream of mushroom soup, one pan roast chicken and vegetables, boneless roast pork with gravy or pork roast sous vide.
+Add a holiday season touch with some fresh 5-minute cranberry sauce.

-To make a full chicken and stuffing dinner, try our chicken stuffing bake (one pot).
+To make a full chicken and stuffing dinner, try our chicken stuffing bake (one pan).
 You just top the stuffing with chicken and bake.

 Recipe FAQ

 Most people like moist stuffing, not soggy or wet.
-If the stuffing is too wet, add a bit more bread to soak up the extra liquid.
-Alternatively, broil the stuffing for a few minutes.
+If the stuffing is too wet, add a few more bread cubes to soak up the extra liquid or broil the stuffing for 2 minutes to dry it out.

 Can I turn stovetop stuffing into a traditional baked stuffing?

 Yes.
 Just moisten the stuffing a little more with broth.
-Dot with a tablespoon of soft butter or drippings from a roast, place in a greased baking dish (if you don’t have an ovenproof skillet) and bake at 375F/190C for 15 minutes, covered.
-Uncover and bake an extra 10 minutes to brown the top.
+Dot with soft butter or drippings from a roast, place in a greased baking dish (if you don’t have an ovenproof skillet) and bake at 375F/190C for 25 minutes (15 covered 10 uncovered).

 What is poultry seasoning made of?

-Poultry seasoning is wonderful for chicken, pork and stuffing.
-The blend varies and typically includes thyme, sage, marjoram, rosemary and black pepper.
+Poultry seasoning typically includes thyme, sage, marjoram, rosemary and black pepper.
 Sometimes nutmeg, celery seed, ginger and celery salt as well.
+It’s wonderful for chicken, pork and stuffing.

-Is a store-bought box stove top stuffing unhealthy?
+Is a boxed Stove Top stuffing mix unhealthy?

 stovetop stuffing in skillet